liberborn/extapp/README.md

 Extapp is the lightweight tool to build ExtJS applications.
 The main goal is to have just one source file as the starting point.
 All the rest is done automatically.

-The tool is processing build in non-conflict manner.
+The tool is processing build in *non-conflict manner*.
 It may alert developer about errors and warnings but mainly it does not break the build because some class file was not found for example.

-Main features of the Extapp tool:
+**The main features of the Extapp tool:**
 - reading dependencies
 - references deduplication
 - smart avoid of infinite loops